brunoterkaly/why-dcos/readme.md

 - **Elastic Stack** (Elasticsearch, Logstash, Kibana) for analytics and data insights .
 - **Redis** in-memory data structure store for high-performance analytics use cases.

-# What a package provides
+# How packages can save operators time, effort and expense

 Universe Packages dramatically simplify what otherwise be a complex installation deployment in a cluster.

 - **Installation Notes** - To begin, they provide preInstallNotes, which gives the user information they’ll need before starting the installation process.
 For example, you could explain what the resource requirements are for the service, such as "Unicorns take 7 nodes with 1 core each and 1TB of ram."
 There are also postInstallNotes.
 - **Log Management** - Logs and metrics typically come from several places, making it hard to troubleshoot and isolate problems.
 DC/OS gives operators a comprehensive view into the health of the application and cluster.
 The logs and metrics can be easily integrated into existing monitoring tools (e.g., Spunk, ELK, Datadog, Prometheus or custom-developed monitoring tools).
 - **Security And Compliance** - Are key concerns for enterprises, especially in the context of new technologies such as Docker containers.
 DC/OS can lower risk by controlling access to applications and services.
 In addition, it is possible for operators to determine which users have access to debugging and associated apps while limiting access to the underlying infrastructure.
 In addition, Mesosphere DC/OS has been independently audited for compliance with NIST, ISO, FISMA, OSC and HIPPA certifications.
 - **Built In GPU Support** - Gpu-based scheduling on DC/OS means that GPU-enabled hardware can be pooled with the rest of the infrastructure for highest overall utilization, but also be reserved for machine-learning workloads for maximum performance.
 With GPU acceleration, neural net training can be 10-20 faster than with CPUs.
 DC/OS now allows you to isolate and reserve GPU resources for the workloads that need them, but also pool these GPU-enabled resources with the rest of the infrastructure for higher overall utilization.

-# Universe Package Examples
+# Simple Examples Of How These Packages Can Save Operators Significant Time

-To drive this point home, imagine the steps needed to deploy some of the better known packages.
+To drive the point home about time savings, imagine the steps needed to deploy some of the better known packages seen below:

 - **Cassandra** – Like many software packages it is necessary to first install Java 8.
 Of course, the Universe Package takes care of this.
 In addition, setting up the path, running Cassandra as a service, checking the status of Cassandra to verify uptime and health.
 Setting up the seeds (list of IP addresses), indicating the storage port, the listen address and the transport port are all tasks that need to be setup.
 - **Jenkins** – Run your continuous integration, automated testing, and continuous delivery jobs for workloads in a DC/OS cluster.
 If you were to deploy Jenkins by hand, a significant amount of know how is required.
 For example, you would need to manually pre-configure autoscale build agents, making it possible for DC/OS to create and destroy agents as demand increases and decreases.
 You would also need to leverage Nginx as a reverse proxy that rewrites the URIs into the absolute paths that Jenkins requires.
 More complex work involves setting up Canary deployments, which is a pattern for rolling out releases to a subset of DC/OS nodes, allowing you to test your deployment on a small set of nodes before releasing more widely to production.
 Finally, the Job DSL plugin allows for jobs to be scripted and templated, allowing entire pipelines to be defined within code rather than manually.